zacharybmeyers/Binary-Converter/README.md

 # Binary Conversions
-Running binary_converter.py provides a script that converts unsigned binary to decimal, it imports the necessary functions for conversion from binary_functions.py.
+Running binary_converter.py provides a Python script that converts unsigned binary to decimal, it imports the necessary functions for conversion from binary_functions.py.

 ## This project practices a few key concepts: